VincyDaniel/ERC20-Vince-Token/README.md

 # VinceToken Solidity Smart Contract

 This Solidity program introduces the VinceToken contract, a versatile implementation of the ERC20 token standard on the Ethereum blockchain.
-Designed to facilitate token management and governance, VinceToken empowers users with functionalities for minting, burning, transfering tokens, and participating in governance through voting on proposals.
+Designed to facilitate token management and governance, VinceToken empowers users with functionalities for minting, burning, transferring tokens, and participating in governance through voting on proposals.

 ## Description